 There have always been two important elements in this regard: firstly, they are the naturalization of the parent or parents before the child at a certain age and secondly, lawful permanent resident of the child before a certain age.

-The Child Citizenship Act (CCA) is the recent law which includes guidelines for children who were not born in US, but automatically become a US citizen under certain conditions.
+The Child Citizenship Act (CCA) is the recent law which includes guidelines for children who were not born in the US but automatically become a US citizen under certain conditions.
 CCA was commenced on February 27, 2001.

-· The child is under age of 18 yrs.
+- · The child is under the age of 18 yrs.

 - · If a child resides in the legal and physical custody of a US citizen parent.

 - · If the child is a lawful permanent resident and if the child is adopted, the adoption process must have to be fully completed.

 If a child is of 18 years of age or older on February 27, 2001, when this law came into action, do not qualify for automatic citizenship under the Child Citizenship Act (CCA), even if they fulfill all other mentioned requirements.

 If they wish to become US citizens, they must apply for naturalization and meet all the eligibility requirements for adult lawful permanent residents.

 Any child who enters the US jurisdiction on an IR4 visa has to be adopted in the US and then he/she can acquire US citizenship when the adoption process is fully completed in the US.